-The Company is also able to terminate the EVL Consulting Agreement at any time, without notice upon: (a) the death or physical or mental incapacity of Mr. Van Lent if as a result of which Mr. Van Lent is unable to perform services for a period in excess of 30 days; (b) in the event Mr. Van Lent or a related party to Mr. Van Lent ceases to own or control 100% of EVL Consulting; or (c) "just cause", which means any of the following events: (i) any material or persistent breach by EVL Consulting or Mr. Van Lent of the terms of the agreement; (ii) the conviction of EVL Consulting or Mr. Van Lent of a felony offence, or the equivalent in a non-American jurisdiction, or of any crime involving moral turpitude, fraud or misrepresentation, or misappropriation of money or property of the Company or any affiliate of the Company; (iii) a willful failure or refusal by EVL Consulting or Mr. Van Lent to satisfy its respective obligations to the Company under the agreement including without limitation, specific lawful directives, reasonably consistent with the agreement, or requests of the Board; (iv) any negligent or willful conduct or omissions of EVL Consulting or Mr. Van Lent that directly results in substantial loss or injury to the Company; (v) fraud or embezzlement of funds or property, or misappropriation involving the Company's assets, business, customers, suppliers, or employees; (vi) any failure to comply with any of the Company's written policies and procedures, including, but not limited to, the Company's Corporate Code of Ethics and Insider Trading Policy, provided that subject to certain limited exceptions, we must first give written notice to EVL Consulting and Mr. Van Lent, as applicable, advising them of the acts or omissions that constitute failure or refusal to perform their obligations and that failure or refusal continues after EVL Consulting and Mr. Van Lent, as applicable, has had thirty (30) days to correct the acts or omissions as set out in the notice.
+The Company is also able to terminate the EVL Consulting Agreement at any time, without notice upon: (a) the death or physical or mental incapacity of Mr. Van Lent if as a result of which Mr. Van Lent is unable to perform services for a period in excess of 30 days; (b) in the event Mr. Van Lent or a related party to Mr. Van Lent ceases to own or control 100% of EVL Consulting; or (c) "just cause", which means any of the following events: (i) any material or persistent breach by EVL Consulting or Mr. Van Lent of the terms of the agreement; (ii) the conviction of EVL Consulting or Mr. Van Lent of a felony offence, or the equivalent in a non-American jurisdiction, or of any crime involving moral turpitude, fraud or misrepresentation, or misappropriation of money or property of the Company or any affiliate of the Company; (iii) a willful failure or refusal by EVL Consulting or Mr. Van Lent to satisfy its respective obligations to the Company under the agreement including without limitation, specific lawful directives, reasonably consistent with the agreement, or requests of the Board; (iv) any negligent or willful conduct or omissions of EVL Consulting or Mr. Van Lent that directly results in substantial loss or injury to the Company; (v) fraud or embezzlement of funds or property, or misappropriation involving the Company's assets, business, customers, suppliers, or employees; (vi) any failure to comply with any of the Company's written policies and procedures, including, but not limited to, the Company's Corporate Code of Ethics and Insider Trading Policy, provided that subject to certain limited exceptions, we must first give written notice to EVL Consulting and Mr. Van Lent, as applicable, has had thirty (30) days to correct the acts or omissions as set out in the notice.